tmuxinator/tmuxinator/README.md

 ## Windows

 The windows option allows the specification of any number of tmux windows.
-Each window is denoted by a YAML array entry, followed by a name and command to be run.
+Each window is denoted by a YAML array entry, followed by a name* and command to be run.

+*Users may optionally provide a null YAML value (e.g. `null` or `~`) in place of a named window key, which will cause the window to use its default name (usually the name of their shell).

 ```yaml
 windows: